multidots/convert-classic-editor-to-gb-blocks/README.md

 # Convert Classic Editor to Gutenberg Blocks

 > **⚠️ Note:** This is a beta version of a GB Script Plugin.
 Use it for contributions only.
-Get stable version [here][#].
+Get stable version [here](#).

 Welcome to the GB Script Plugin repository on GitHub.
 Get a dive into the source, open issues and contribute!
 This plugin is useful to convert your Classic Editor Post/Page to Gutenberg Blocks automatically!

 ## Why we Started

-We realized that people in our WordPress community, people are facing issues to migrate their websites to the Gutenberg version of WordPress.
-They have thousands of posts in the Classic Editor and they cant find any solution to convert all posts into Gutenberg easily. 💭
+The Gutenberg was officially announced as a part of WordPress core with the v.5.0 "Bebo" [release](https://wordpress.org/news/2018/12/bebo/) on December 6, 2018.
+Since this release, if earlier version websites need to update to Guttenberg version, they have to convert posts into Gutenberg Blocks.
+The complex content from classic editor require a custom blocks to be built for successful conversion. 💭

-Even on the official Gutenberg support, a ticket with the same issue has been closed by mentioning Classic to Gutenberg conversion is not possible yet. 💡 That was the moment when we thought to help community by developing such script which automatically does this job.
+Even the Gutenberg is not (yet) providing “Classic to Gutenberg conversion” facility. 💡 This is what pushed us to help community by developing such script which automatically does this job.
 And we are here with the “GB Script”. 🤗

 Let's have a look at how to use this plugin.